Skip to main content

 Using OAuth (Microsoft Entra ID)

-1. When creating your first environment, you will be asked to authorize the new application.
-To use OAuth press the Connect button.
+1. When creating your first environment, you will be prompted to authorize.
+Click Connect.
+A new window opens directing you to Microsoft Entra ID to authorize the OAuth app with the scopes configured above.

 Using Personal Access Tokens (PATs)